1 Motivation

 1.3 Building community

-At rOpenSci, we understand review as a way of building community and have our review process in Spanish will allow us to continue building the community in Spanish-speaking regions, to increase the number of contributors, and to get feedback on how our tools and processes can be improved to better serve these community members.
+At rOpenSci, we understand review as a way of building community and hope our review process in Spanish and Portuguese, will allow us to continue building the community in regions that speak these languages, to increase the number of contributors, and to get feedback on how our tools and processes can be improved to better serve these community members.

-In addition to use our material to learn how to be a developer, maintainer, reviewer, or editor, people can also contribute through translation.
-This type of contribution is often a good first step and is recognized as valuable by the community.
+In addition to using our material to learn how to contribute to open source as a developer, maintainer, reviewer, or editor, people can also contribute through translation.
+This type of contribution is a good way to engage in open source and is recognized as valuable by the community.

-We also expect that the project’s documentation and tooling will be useful for extending this effort to other languages and for other communities and projects with translation efforts.
+We also expect that the multilingual project’s documentation and tooling will be useful for extending this effort to other languages and for other communities and projects undertaking translation efforts.

 1.4 References